beached/daw_json_link/readme.md

 * git
 * cmake
 * GCC(8/9)/Clang(7/8) have been tested.
 Have not yet tested on MSVC
 * MSVC 19.21 has been tested.
-Builds most tests.
-Must copy the glean.cmake.renamewin to glean.cmake prior to running cmake.
-Only tested with cmake tool, not MSVC's built in
+Must copy `glean.cmake.renamewin` to `glean.cmake` prior to running cmake.

 ## Installing(Linux/Mac commandline)